 What are the pitfalls of “vanity metrics”?
 Why do we rely on them?
 What are some alternatives?
 In short, are there better ways to measure how engaged members are with your organization?

-These are just a handful of the questions tackled in the new report, Beyond Vanity Metrics: Toward a Better Measurement of Member Engagement, presented by Citizen Engagement Lab and the Mobilisation Lab at Greenpeace.
+These are just a handful of the questions tackled in Beyond Vanity Metrics: Toward a Better Measurement of Member Engagement, presented by Citizen Engagement Lab and the Mobilisation Lab.
 In this report, you’ll find:

 - The five common pitfalls of vanity metrics that create potential danger for people-powered organizations, and why we rely on them anyway.